-- Use the policy-map command to specify the name of the policy map, and then use the class command to configure policies for traffic that matches the criteria defined in a class map. - A policy map can contain multiple class statements that can be applied to the same interface with the service-policy command. - Create a Class Map (page 608) before assigning it to a Policy Map.
+- Use the policy-map command to specify the name of the policy map, and then use the class command to configure policies for traffic that matches the criteria defined in a class map. - A policy map can contain multiple class statements that can be applied to the same interface with the service-policy command. - Create a Class Map (page 582) before assigning it to a Policy Map.

-This example creates a policy called "rd-policy," uses the class command to specify the previously defined "rd-class," uses the set command to classify the service that incoming packets will receive, and then uses the police flow command to limit the average bandwidth to 100,000 Kbps, the burst rate to 4000 bytes, and configure the response to drop any violating packets.
+This example creates a policy called "rd-policy," uses the class command to specify the previously defined "rd-class," uses the set command to classify the service that incoming packets will receive.

 '''

-Console(config)#policy-map rd-policy
+Console(config) #policy-map rd-policy

-Console(config-pmap)#class rd-class
+Console(config-pmap) #class rd-class

-Console(config-pmap-c)#set cos 0
+Console(config-pmap-c) #set cos 0

-Console(config-pmap-c)#police flow 10000 4000 conform-action transmit

-violate-action drop

-Console(config-pmap-c)#
+Console(config-pmap-c) #

 '''